In Virginia, GOP finds new playbook — not easily replicated | WTOP

-In a stunning victory in the Virginia governor’s race, the Republican Party has fashioned a playbook that could repair the GOP’s tarnished image in swing states and suburban districts across the nation.
+In a stunning victory in Virginia and a strong showing in New Jersey, the Republican Party has fashioned a playbook that could repair the GOP’s tarnished image in swing states and suburban districts across the nation.

-But it is a formula that will be difficult to replicate on a broad scale in next year’s midterm elections.
+But it is a formula that may be difficult to replicate on a broad scale in next year’s midterm elections.

 The Virginia Republican spent the closing months of his campaign avoiding the divisive issues that most animate Trump’s base, including the baseless prospect of election fraud.
 And Youngkin benefited from running against former Gov. Terry McAuliffe, a political insider with a muddled message.